 Additionally, fleet managers may also need to provide contact information of the authorized user, as this person is responsible for authorizing any repairs that are over the cost limit.

 Reporting Incidents Is Easy When Using The FYX Platform

 Our FYX platform makes it easy to report incidents to minimize downtime.
 This innovative software delivers real-time service monitoring and streamlined communications across all phases of the repair process.
 Learn more.

 Ask FYX Experts any questions you might have about road service or fleet maintenance.

-Every year, the winter season presents major challenges to motor carriers.
-The inevitable cold weather, icy roads, and heavy snowstorms create hazardous conditions that drivers must keep in mind in order to maintain safety.
-Roadside failures rise at least 22% each...
+Every year, the winter season presents a tremendous challenge to the motor carriers.
+The inevitable cold weather, icy roads, and heavy snowstorms present hazardous conditions that truck drivers must always keep in mind in order to maintain safety.
+Roadside failures...

 PRESS RELEASE - Florence, KY, October 20, 2019 – FYX Fleet Roadside Assistance, a leading provider of emergency fleet services, has released a new version of its end-to-end roadside assistance management software.
 The FYX platform delivers real-time service monitoring...